Lee County Library System (Florida): Children/teens

 The Lee County Library System provides a way to pre-register for a card online.
 A temporary card grants access to downloadable and streaming materials.
 A permanent card can be obtained by proving eligibility at any branch.

 Reciprocal Borrowing Program

-Residents from participating neighboring counties, may obtain a Lee County Library card free of charge through the Southwest Florida Library Network's Reciprocal Borrowing Program (SWFLN).
-Residents of participating counties must first visit their own community's library and ask for a SWFLN Reciprocal Borrowing sticker, in which they may then present to any Lee County Library location, along with photo identification.
+Residents from participating neighboring counties may obtain a Lee County Library card free of charge through the Southwest Florida Library Network's (SWFLN) Reciprocal Borrowing Program.
+Residents of participating counties must first visit their own community's library and ask for a SWFLN Reciprocal Borrowing sticker, which they may then present to any Lee County Library location, along with photo identification.
 This must be done every calendar year.